GDSSecurity/Jetleak-Testing-Script/README.md

 This version of Jetty is NOT vulnerable to JetLeak.
 ```

-Sample Output for a server that is vulnerable
+Sample Output for a server that is vulnerable:

 ```
 $ python jetleak_tester.py http://[ENTER HOSTNAME] 80